They say that the only certain things in life are death and taxes.

 The good news about HECS-HELP is that you don’t have to worry about repaying it right away.

 In fact, you’ll only have to start making repayments on your loan once your income meets or exceeds a set threshold.
-This threshold tends to get changed quite often, but it’s currently set at $51,957 for the 2018-2019 tax year and $45,881 for the 2019-2020 tax year.

 When your income reaches this point, your employer will start deducting loan repayments from your pay packet.